Effective Date: January 1, 2021

 Physical Location: We may collect the physical location of your device, for example, using satellite, cell phone tower or WiFi signals.
 We may use your device’s physical location to, among other things, provide you with extra security features.
 We may also aggregate this information to display usage trends.
 We may also share de-identified information about your device’s physical location for any purpose not prohibited by applicable law.
 In some instances, you may be permitted to allow or deny such uses of your device’s location, but if you choose to deny such uses, we may not be able to provide you with extra security features.

 By aggregating information: Aggregated personal information, aggregated protected health information and/or aggregated additional information does not personally identify you or any other user of the Applications.
-For example, we may aggregate personal information to calculate the percentage of our users who have a particular telephone area code or postal code, and we may aggregate protected health information and/or other information to calculate the percentage of our users with particular medical conditions or medical treatment goals, preferences and priorities.
+For example, we may aggregate personal information to calculate the percentage of our users who have a particular telephone area code or postal code, and we may aggregate protected health information and/or other information to calculate the percentage of our users with particular medical treatment goals, preferences and priorities.

 Where Information Is Collected